Associate Professor of Clinical Psychiatry & Behavioral Sciences, Department of Psychiatry and Behavioral Sciences

-Dr. Simon Rego a licensed clinical psychologist with over a decade of experience in Cognitive Behavioral Therapy and other evidence-based psychological treatments.
-He is Board Certified in Cognitive Behavioral Psychology by the American Board of Professional Psychology, Certified in Cognitive Behaviour Therapy by the Canadian Association of Cognitive and Behavioural Therapies, and a Fellow of both the Academy of Cognitive Therapy and the American Academy of Cognitive and Behavioral Psychology.
+Dr. Simon Rego a licensed clinical psychologist with over 15 years of experience in using Cognitive Behavior Therapy (CBT) and other evidence-based psychological treatments.
+He is Board Certified in Cognitive Behavioral Psychology by the American Board of Professional Psychology, Certified in Cognitive Behaviour Therapy by the Canadian Association of Cognitive and Behavioural Therapies, Certified as a Cognitive Therapy Trainer/Consultant by the Academy of Cognitive Therapy, and a Fellow of the American Academy of Cognitive and Behavioral Psychology, the Academy of Cognitive Therapy, and the Association for Behavioral and Cognitive Therapies, and a Clinical Fellow of the Anxiety and Depression Association of America.

 Dr. Rego's specialties include the assessment and treatment of anxiety and stress disorders (Panic Disorder, Obsessive-Compulsive Disorder, Posttraumatic Stress Disorder, Generalized Anxiety Disorder, Social Anxiety Disorder, and Phobias), as well as depression, insomnia, and body focused repetitive behaviors (compulsive hair pulling, skin picking, nail biting, etc.) using Cognitive Behavioral Therapy and/or other evidence-based psychological treatments.

-Dr. Rego has authored numerous journal articles and book chapters (see below) and currently serves as Editor of Trauma Psychology News, a publication of the Division of Trauma Psychology (Division 56) of the American Psychological Association.
+Dr. Rego has authored numerous journal articles and book chapters (see below), recently (April 2016) completed his first book on the treatment of OCD and is currently completing his second book on the treatment of Panic Disorder and Agoraphobia.
+He also currently serves as Editor of Advances in Cognitive Therapy, a joint publication of the Academy of Cognitive Therapy and the International Association of Cognitive Psychotherapy as well as Consulting Editor of Trauma Psychology News, a publication of the Division of Trauma Psychology (Division 56) of the American Psychological Association.
 He frequently gives workshops and presentations on his areas of expertise - locally, regionally, nationally, and internationally and also does a great deal of work with the media, being featured as an expert on television (CNN, CBS, ABC, MSNBC, Fox News, etc.), radio (NPR, 1010 WINS, WCBS, Radio France Internationale, etc.), print (e.g., NY Times, Newsday, Toronto Star, USA Today, BBC News, USA WEEKEND, etc.), and on the web (WebMD, HealthDay, MSN, Financial Times of London, Reader's Digest, etc.).

 ORIGINAL PUBLICATIONS IN PEER-REVIEWED JOURNALS